Back to Flooring Products

 Factory finished floors come fully prepared for installation.
 No finish is applied at any point during the process.
 This means that once the installation is completed, there are seams left between the boards which are never properly sealed.
 Not only can dust and dirt become trapped in those seams but the complete lack of protection in those areas makes the floor vulnerable to moisture and liquid spills.
 Cleaning such a surface will require a bit of attention especially when using water.

 Health.
-Volatile Organic Compounds (VOCs) are organic chemicals which often have a harmful effect on the human body.
+Volatile Organic Compounds (VOCs) are organic chemicals which often hurt the human body.
 Some of them are known to be carcinogens.
 Modern floor finishes often contain them in certain amounts and they can continue to release them for an unspecified amount of time after the initial installation.
 Prefinished floors, however, had enough time to dry in the factory so you never have to worry about VOC emissions from your floor or the potential health problems they may cause.

 As the name implies, this type of flooring is installed, stained and finished on site.
 Most homeowners prefer this method over the prefinished alternative for several reasons despite the fact it is more expensive.
 What are the reasons?
 We are about to find out below.